bwRavencl/ControllerBuddy-Pages/index.md

         **Primary controls:**
         The control scheme presented here originates from the world of RC planes:
         - The right stick functions like a traditional joystick, controlling pitch and roll.
-        - The left stick's vertical axis is mapped to a relative vJoy axis for throttle control, while its horizontal axis manages yaw.
+        - The left stick's vertical axis is mapped to a relative virtual joystick axis for throttle control, while its horizontal axis manages yaw.
-        Given the limited range of a gamepad's physical axes, it's advisable to configure at least a small dead zone and some expo (curves) in-game for the vJoy axes controlling pitch, yaw, and roll.
+        Given the limited range of a gamepad's physical axes, it's advisable to configure at least a small dead zone and some expo (curves) in-game for the virtual joystick axes controlling pitch, yaw, and roll.

         Note:
         We will keep the right stick dedicated to pitch and roll control because these inputs are crucial in all situations.
 In contrast, the left stick will be repurposed for other functions in other modes, since throttle and yaw control are not always necessary.